SANKARAMDAS/Job-Finder/README.md

 🤸 Quick Start

-Follow these steps to set up the project locally on your machine.- On Client side-
+You can follow these steps to set up the project locally on your machine.-

+On the Client side-

-Install the project dependencies using npm: npm install
+Install the project dependencies using npm:

+npm install

 On Server Side-

 # PORT

 PORT=8000

 BASE_URL="http://localhost:5500"

 CLIENT_URL="http://localhost:3000"

 # ENVIRONMENT